Business Immigration

 The Employer-Led Application Process: A 9-Month Roadmap

 Unlike many visas, Spain's Seasonal Work Visa is employer-driven from the start – a boon for HR leads who want control over hiring.
 The maximum duration is nine months per calendar year, tied to your contract length, making it ideal for finite peaks.
 Extensions are possible within that cap, but the process emphasizes efficiency: aim to start three to six months ahead to beat quotas and processing times (up to three months for permits, one to two for visas).
+The shift to a centralized digital platform for residency procedures in 2026 may further speed up tracking.

 Step-by-Step Guide for Employers